bahp/instamap/README.md

 ✨  ***Turn your saved instagram posts into an interactive map.***

-**Instamap** is an AI-powered automated Instagram map builder that downloads your saved posts along with their metadata, and visualizes them on an interactive Leaflet map.
-Using Google’s Gemini AI, it analyzes captions to discover additional locations mentioned in your posts, adding richer context to your content.
-Fully automated via GitHub Actions, nstaMap turns your saved Instagram content into a geographic, explorable knowledge map — making it easy to rediscover, reflect, and explore your memories.
+**InstaMap** is an AI-powered tool that turns your saved Instagram posts into an interactive map.
+It automatically downloads your posts, geotags them, and uses Google’s Gemini AI to uncover hidden locations in the captions.
+The result?
+A beautiful, explorable map that lets you revisit memories, discover patterns, and see your Instagram world like never before — all fully automated with GitHub Actions.

 ![App Screenshot](screenshot.png)